ronashco/django-restbucks-challenge/README.md

 3. Commit and Push your code to your new repository
 4. Send us a pull request, we will review your code and get back to you
 5. Try to enjoy this little challenge

+## Behnam's Note
+While I understand that this is not the best thing to do, I initially focused on developing the application's logic and will add a UnitTest, Docstring and security to the project at the end.
+The goal was simply to speed up and get a tangible output as soon as possible.